ColdSauce/Taco-Browser/README.md

 ##Communicating with the PC

-The serial port is simple: get a cable that does USB < -- > PS1 Serial Port
+The serial port is simple: build a cable that does PC Serial port < -- > PS1 Link cable

 The controller part is a bit more complex.
 Basically what we do is we take two PS1 controllers, cut the cord on both of them, combine the two, plug one end to the PS1, the other end to a PS1 controller cable -> USB adapter, and then plug the USB into your computer.